In 2017 Hatton Gallery underwent a £3.8 million redevelopment supported by National Lottery players through the Heritage Lottery Fund.

 The redevelopment project involved conserving the historic and architectural elements of the Grade II listed building while creating a modern exhibition space.
 Work included enhancing the Edwardian architecture, improving visitor facilities such as introducing flexible facilities to display the gallery’s distinctive permanent collection, as well as improved lighting and more efficient environmental controls.

-A new dedicated multi-purpose learning space enables students, community groups and researchers to engage with collections and archive material.
-The picture store has been rebuilt and enlarged to ensure the Hatton’s extensive collection is preserved for future generations.
+A new dedicated multi-purpose learning space was created to enable students, community groups and researchers to engage with collections and archive material.
+The picture store was rebuilt and enlarged to ensure the Hatton’s extensive collection is preserved for future generations.